RStelzle/PartyIDsGermanConstituencyLevelFederalElectoralResults/README.md

 ## Coding Decisions

+- CDU and CSU are assigned different PartyFacts IDs (1375 and 1731) instead of the PartyFacts ID of the combined CDU/CSU (211).

 - The PartyFacts ID for "other" parties (1895) is only used for those parties explicitly marked as `"_other"` in Umit's data.
 For all further parties for which no PartyFacts ID is available `partyfacts_id` is set to missing.

 - For the *Bündnis 90/Grüne – BürgerInnenbewegungen (B90/Gr)* -actually an electoral coalition of *Demokratie Jetzt*, the *East German Greens*, the *Initiative Frieden und Menschenrechte*, the *Vereinigte Linke*,  *Neues Forum* and the *Unabhängiger Frauenverband*- the Wikidata ID for *[Alliance 90](https://de.wikipedia.org/wiki/B%C3%BCndnis_90)* (Q446007) is used, as Wikidata does not have an ID specific to the electoral alliance.
 PartyFacts does provide an ID specific to this electoral alliance (865).